learn-co-curriculum/learn_review/README.md

-# Learn Create
+# Learn Review

-This gem is designed to aid in the creation of learn lessons.
+This gem is designed to aid in the review of learn lessons.
+It is under development.

-Readability Score is a command line wrapper for the [Odyssey](https://github.com/cameronsutter/odyssey) gem that allows for simple and fast readability scoring for markdown files via the command line.
+`learn_review` is a command line wrapper for the [Odyssey](https://github.com/cameronsutter/odyssey) gem that allows for simple and fast readability scoring for markdown files via the command line.